This book provides a showcase for "best practices" in teaching statistics and research methods in two- and four-year colleges and universities.

 A helpful resource for teaching introductory, intermediate, and advanced statistics and/or methods, the book features coverage of:

 This book appeals to veteran and novice educators and graduate students who teach research methods and/or statistics in psychology and other behavioral sciences and serves as an excellent resource in related faculty workshops.
-A CD with activities that readers can customize is included.
+Downloadable resources with activities that readers can customize is included.

 "A 'must have addition' to the personal, department, and school's libraries... all faculty need to know the optimal ways to teach this content. the prospect of the book's impact on the field is substantial." - Kenneth A. Weaver, Emporia State University, USA